-If available, a str with a raw (intended for email administrators) response from the receiving MTA.
+If available, a str with a raw (intended for email administrators) response from the receiving mail transfer agent.
 Otherwise None.
 Often includes SMTP response codes, but the exact format varies by ESP (and sometimes receiving MTA).

 user_agent

 For 'opened' and 'clicked' events, a str identifying the browser and/or email client the user is using, if available.
 Otherwise None.